-- Strongly condemns all human rights violations committed in the north of Mali by armed rebels, terrorists and other extremist groups, in particular acts of violence against civilians, notably women and children, killings, hostage-taking, pillaging, theft, destruction of cultural and religious sites, and recruitment of child soldiers, some of which acts may amount to crimes under the Rome Statute for which their perpetrators must be held accountable, notably before the International Criminal Court; - 2.
-Also condemns the serious violations of the principles established by the 1954 Hague Convention and its two Protocols of 1954 and 1999 for the Protection of Cultural Property in the Event of Armed Conflict, in particular the pillaging and deliberate and systematic destruction of cultural and religious monuments belonging to the world heritage committed in the north of Mali by terrorist movements and in Syria by the government army; - 3.
-Futher condemns the acts of vandalism and desecration frequently carried out on Jewish and Muslim religious buildings, cultural symbols and cemeteries by extremist groups in some European countries; - 4.
-Asks the Israeli authorities to end the archaeological excavations in Palestine that are endangering several religious buildings and other cultural sites included in the World Heritage List, and recalls to that effect that the responsibility for protecting those sites and cultural and religious buildings falls upon the Israeli occupation authorities, in accordance with the provisions of the Convention for the Protection of the World Cultural and Natural Heritage adopted in Paris on 16 November 1972; - 5.
-Welcomes the decision taken by the Director-General of UNESCO, Ms. Irina Bokova, to set up a "special fund to help Mali safeguard its cultural heritage", and urges all the Member States of UNESCO, the Islamic Educational, Scientific and Cultural Organization and the Organization of Islamic Cooperation to contribute to the fund to ensure that it will be effective and sustainable; - 6.
-Invites all parliamentarians and the IPU to join in the efforts of the United Nations and its specialized organizations, in particular UNESCO, to mobilize world political will to develop the legal instruments of an international law of culture with a view to criminalizing all serious damage to universal cultural property and the elaboration of an international framework convention to guarantee the protection and promotion of the cultural heritage of humanity, in particular in countries in a situation of armed conflict or under occupation; - 7.
-Invites the parliaments of States which have not yet done so to adopt positions in favour of ratifying the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict and its two Protocols of 1954 and 1999, and urges parliaments to put pressure on their respective governments to mobilize resources for the Fund for the protection of cultural property in the event of armed conflict set up pursuant to Article 29 of the Second Protocol to the 1954 Hague Convention;
+- 1. Strongly condemns serious violations of the principles set forth in the 1954 Hague Convention and its two Protocols of 1954 and 1999 for the Protection of Cultural Property in the Event of Armed Conflict, in particular pillaging and deliberate and systematic destruction of cultural and religious monuments that are part of world heritage, committed in Libya, Mali and Syria; and considers that some of these acts amount to crimes under the Rome Statute, and that those found guilty of such acts must be held accountable by all means, notably before the International Criminal Court; - 2.
+Salutes and welcomes the decision taken by the Director-General of UNESCO, Ms. Irina Bokova, to set up a "special fund to help Mali safeguard its cultural heritage", and urges all the Member States of UNESCO, the Islamic Educational, Scientific and Cultural Organization and the Organization of Islamic Cooperation to contribute to the fund to ensure that it is effective and sustainable; also welcomes the decision taken by the UNESCO world heritage committee at its meeting in Phnom Penh (Cambodia) on 20 June 2013 to inscribe six sites in Syria on the list of World Heritage in Danger with a view to drawing attention to the risks to which they are exposed given the situation in the country;

-- 8. Urges parliaments to pass laws or amend existing laws to guarantee the protection and promotion of sites and buildings included in the lists of the cultural heritage of humanity; also urges parliaments to set up specialized commissions for the protection and promotion of the cultural heritage, to monitor the implementation and ratification of conventions, resolutions and declarations on the protection and promotion of cultural property; and invites parliaments to use the monitoring tools at their disposal throughout budgetary procedures, along with innovative funding methods, to ensure that adequate financial resources are allocated to the protection and promotion of the cultural heritage; - 9.
-Further urges parliaments to pass laws making all forms of systematic damage to and deliberate destruction of the cultural heritage of humanity, including in situations of armed conflict, serious criminal offences; - 10.
-Entrusts the IPU with conveying this resolution to all its Members, Associate Members and Observers and other international organizations.
+- 3. Invites all parliamentarians and the IPU to join in the efforts of the United Nations and its specialized agencies, in particular UNESCO, to mobilize global political will to develop the legal instruments of an international law of culture with a view to criminalizing all serious damage to universal cultural property and for the elaboration of an international framework convention to guarantee the protection and promotion of the cultural heritage of humanity, in particular in countries in a situation of armed conflict; - 4.
+Also invites the parliaments of States which have not yet done so to adopt positions in favour of ratifying the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict and its two Protocols of 1954 and 1999, and urges parliaments to bring pressure to bear on their respective governments to mobilize resources for the Fund for the protection of cultural property in the event of armed conflict set up pursuant to Article 29 of the Second Protocol to the 1954 Hague Convention; - 5.
+Urges parliaments to pass laws or amend existing laws to guarantee the protection of sites and buildings included in the lists of the cultural heritage of humanity; also urges parliaments to set up specialized commissions for the protection of the cultural heritage, to monitor the implementation and ratification of conventions, resolutions and declarations on the protection of cultural property; and invites parliaments to use the oversight tools at their disposal throughout the budget process, along with innovative financing methods, to ensure that adequate financial resources are allocated to the protection and promotion of the cultural heritage; - 6.
+Also urges parliaments to pass laws making all forms of systematic damage to and deliberate destruction of the cultural heritage of humanity, including in situations of armed conflict, serious criminal offences; - 7.
+Entrusts the IPU with conveying this resolution to all its Members, Associate Members and Observers, as well as other international organizations.